skeletonkey/mypizza/content/posts/2023/2023-07-23-github-issues.md

 ## How GitHub Issues Will Help You Grow

 Reviewing available GitHub Issues is a great way to discover projects waiting for a development help.
 Often as I work on a pation project, creative juices flowing with All Them Witches cranked up high through my headphones when I realize something needs refined, refactored, or implemented.
 If I stop to work on that, I loose the momentum and can stall out.
 With Issues, I can capture what is needed and come back to it when I have the time or better yet allow someone else to lend a hand.
 This is where you come you; by finding my GitHub Issues.
-When starting out trying to learn a project or new technology look for any items with the tag “good first issue."
+When starting out trying to learn a project or new technology look for any items with the tag "good first issue."
 These should give you a good place to start.
 These may often be relatively easy to fix and are a great entry point for open-source contributions.

 Here are some steps to keep in mind as you start working on a GitHub Issue:

 * Set realistic goals.
 It takes time and effort to become proficient.
 Easy is relative; completing that first task on a new project can take a significant effort.
 * Be patient.
 There will be times when you feel frustrated or discouraged, just remember that everyone makes mistakes when learning something new.
-* Don’t be afraid to ask for help.
+* Don't be afraid to ask for help.
 You are here to improve a project; the owners will be happy with your initiative.
 Having said that, remember patience.
-This is someone’s passion project, but they probably have a day job too and It may take a day or two to respond.
+This is someone's passion project, but they probably have a day job too and It may take a day or two to respond.

 ## Any Commit Is Welcome